Few to Big: Prototype Expansion Network via Diffusion Learner for Point Cloud Few-shot Semantic Segmentation: Experiment

-\textbf{Results on ScanNet:} Table \ref{tab:scannet} shows that PENet's superior performance is further validated on the more challenging ScanNet dataset.
-In the 2-way 1-shot setting, our method achieves an average mIoU of 68.86\%, significantly outperforming the previous state-of-the-art, Seg-PN, by +5.12\%.
-The performance gains are consistent across all scenarios, including a notable +4.26\% improvement in the 2-way 5-shot setting.
-These substantial improvements on a complex dataset with a wider variety of classes underscore the robust generalization capability of our approach, which effectively leverages complementary features to better understand novel scenes.
+Table \ref{tab:scannet} shows that PENet's superior performance is further validated on the more challenging ScanNet dataset.
+In the 2-way 1-shot setting, our method achieves an average mIoU of 68.86\%, outperforming the previous SOTA, SDSimPoint, by +3.67\%.
+The performance gains are consistent across all scenarios, including a notable +3.89\% improvement in the 2-way 5-shot setting.
+These improvements on a complex dataset with a wider variety of classes underscore the robust generalization capability of our approach, which effectively leverages complementary features to better understand novel scenes.